Introduction

 - Clear communication is key.
 Normal people don't understand the model you built, you have to make it clear and simple

 - Storytelling.
-People rely on ML prediction to get a rough idea, but they will not trust it to make any serious decision, especially when money is at stake.
+People rely on ML predictions to get a rough idea, but do not trust them to make any serious decision, especially when money is at stake.
 You have to convince people why they should continue to hire you when it's a system that they can probably live without in most cases

 - Software engineering.
 You may not be the one who codes everything, but you need to write decent code and have a good understanding of basic SE to work flawlessly with your software engineers